Relocation Expenses Policy & Procedure

 7.3 Employees who are dismissed from the service of the School within three years of commencing employment for reasons of redundancy (or non-renewal of a fixed-term contract by reason of redundancy) will not be required to repay any relocation expenses paid to them.

-Any attempt to defraud the School under this scheme will be treated as gross misconduct, which may lead to dismissal and the automatic withdrawal of the relocation expenses allowance, resulting in the full amount having to be repaid.
+Any attempt to defraud the School under this scheme will be treated as gross misconduct, which may lead to summary dismissal (i.e. without notice) and the automatic withdrawal of the relocation expenses allowance, resulting in the full amount having to be repaid including from the final salary and other payments due.
 The full amount of repayment will apply where fraud has been confirmed regardless of the length of continuous service the employee may have had with the School.

-The Relocation Expenses Policy and Procedure was given to the School’s recognised trade unions, UCU and UNISON, for their information also in February 2009.
+The Relocation Expenses Policy and Procedure was consulted on with the School’s recognised trade unions, UCU and UNISON.

-This policy and procedure supersedes the previous SOAS Relocation Expenses Policy dated September 2002.
+This policy and procedure supersede the previous SOAS Relocation Expenses Policy dated November 2011.

-The new policy came into effect on 1 April 2009.
+The new policy comes into effect on 1 March 2022.